adjkamel/3Dhuman_pose/README.md

 This repository contains code for 3D human pose estimation using a single depth image as a part of the paper [An investigation of 3D human pose estimation for learning Tai Chi: A human factor perspective](https://www.tandfonline.com/doi/abs/10.1080/10447318.2018.1543081) (the pose estimation technique used in the paper).
 Further evaluation on the Human3.6 dataset is mentioned in the chapter 3 of the [thesis](https://cdmd.cnki.com.cn/Article/CDMD-10248-1020727900.htm)
 ### Rquirements
-Matlab 2016a or above [MatConvNet](https://www.vlfeat.org/matconvnet/) toolbox CNN matlab library
+- Matlab 2016a or above
+- [MatConvNet](https://www.vlfeat.org/matconvnet/) toolbox CNN matlab library
 ### Overview
 From the idea that depth images provide stronger features for 3D pose estimation than RGB images, and from the fact that ConvNet models are a powerful technique for feature extraction and regression, also, from the belief that a well-trained model with the appro- priate parameters with a large amount of normalised data can effectively predict accurate pose locations, we redesign the model to regress directly the input depth image to the joints coordinates in a single learning task from a single depth image without using the detection phase.
 Our objective is to improve the 3D pose estimation accuracy using a different strategy from the three previously mentioned techniques in term of model training, data preprocessing, loss function, model layers, and data normalisation.
 We train the model using images and 3D poses from the public Human3.6M dataset, and we also used a private dataset collected by means of Microsoft Kinect v2.
 Our framework can be summarized in three steps.
 First, a preprocessing step to remove the background and get only the foreground silhouette body is required to learn the model with only body features.
 Since the Human3.6M [125] dataset provides segmented body silhouette, we use this step only with our Kinect data to remove the recorded background.
 Second, data normalisation for both depth images and the 3D poses are conducted to produce a uniform training data.
-The third step is training the model under a well defined parameters decided during the experiments to get the best per- formance by checking the loss function behaviour.
+The third step is training the model under a well defined parameters decided during the experiments to get the best performance by checking the loss function behaviour.
 In the end, we test the trained model on new unseen images and we check the pose estimation accuracy.
 We compared the pose estimation results of our method with the ground truth, and with some RGB-based 3D pose estimation methods that used the same Human3.6M dataset.

 ### Datasets
 - [human3.6m dataset](http://vision.imar.ro/human3.6m/description.php)